 What are some current problems with project data storage?

 When you communicate with teams in different ways, your project data is stored in different places.
 Text messages are saved in chats.
 Emails are in inboxes.
 Pen and paper reports?
 Piled up on a desk (and hopefully in a binder).

 Not having one centralized place for all your project files is the biggest downside to using different technologies.

 When you can’t see progress in real time, your decision-making process is delayed.
 You can’t quickly access projects to update stakeholders or clients on the current progress, either.
 Sometimes, missing or incomplete documentation is an issue—especially when physical paperwork is involved.
 These problems could get worse when dealing with multiple contractors.

-Using a cloud storage platform to manage your files can save a lot of time in the long run.
+Using a construction document management software with cloud storage to manage your files can save a lot of time in the long run.

 Cloud-based software and cloud computing—how do they help?

 What are the benefits of cloud storage platforms?
 Well, there are a good number of them.

 Imagine being able to manage all your job files in one secure place, wherever you are.
 You can share projects with whoever needs visibility, like stakeholders or other team members.
 And, you can even upload documents from your mobile devices or computer.

 The benefits of cloud computing solutions are quite similar.
 Instead of storing project files on your personal or mobile device, you can access them on the internet.
 That means less manual sharing, better security, and more collaboration—on and off the site.